-- Connect the desired PC to X2300is. - Proceed as described in chapter 4.1.2, page 53.
+Connect the desired PC to X2300is.

+Proceed as described in chapter 4.1.2, page 55.

-If you would like to use the Setup Tool for configuring the high-speed access, refer to the T-DSL configuration example for the Internet Service Provider T-Online (see chapter 6.4, page 189).
-Please also note the configuration example for an ADSL connection of the ISP Telekom Austria in the same chapter.
-Configuring a high-speed access with the Setup Tool for X2300 Family routers is described in chapter 6.5, page 198.
+If you would like to use the Setup Tool for configuring the high-speed access, refer to the T-DSL configuration example for the Internet Service Provider T-Online (see chapter 6.4, page 180).
+Configuring a high-speed access with the Setup Tool for X2300 Family routers is described in chapter 6.5, page 190.